lmc-eu/spirit-design-system/CONTRIBUTING.md

 You can run unit testing via `test:unit` scripts.
 For all available scripts see the package's `package.json` file.

+### Manual testing

+For better testing experience we are using deploy previews on Netlify.
+If your modification affects the publishable code and when you create a PR, every push then will be deployed to Netlify.
+Netlify will create a deploy preview and you can test your changes there.
+Netlify will also attach a link to the deploy preview to your PR so you can easily access it.

+#### Readable Netlify links

+For better UI experience when searching for the deploy preview link, you can use this [Gist with userContent.css][netlify-preview-gist].

 ### Visual regression testing

 **Prerequisites:** [Docker][docker] 🐳